needle-tools/needle-engine-support/documentation/scripting.md

         // the second argument is optional and allows you to specifiy
         // when it should be called in the current frame loop
         // coroutine events are called after regular component events of the same name
-        // e.g. Update coroutine events are called after component.update() functions this.startCoroutine(this.rotate(), FrameEvent.Update);
+        // for example: Update coroutine events are called after component.update() functions this.startCoroutine(this.rotate(), FrameEvent.Update);
     }

-    // this method is called every frame until it exits *rotate() {
+    // this method is called every frame until the component is disabled *rotate() {
         // keep looping forever
         while (true) {